Things about sleep

 So if you want to go to sleep (and wake up) earlier, you want to take melatonin early in the day.
 How early?
 Van Geijlswijk et al sums up the research as saying it is most effective “5 hours prior to both the traditionally determined [dim light melatonin onset] (circadian time 9)”.
 If you don’t know your own melatonin cycle, your best bet is to take it 9 hours after you wake up (which is presumably about seven hours before you go to sleep).

 The photogenic researcher who keeps on making pronouncements about the pathologies of modern work schedules, and whose name I can never remember is Till Roenneberg.
 He is attached to, e.g. the EUCLOCK project, and the MPG and LMU etc. I’m not convinced, BTW, by the Munich Chronotype Questionaire due to him and Martha Merrow; the questions make almost no sense for my own personal routine, so I wonder who else they cover poorly?
-However, the strident lifestyle advice from these folks give out rests on more data than that.
+However, the strident lifestyle advice that these folks give out rests on more data than that particular survey.

 - Ding95: (1995) An overview of sleepiness and accidents.
 Journal of Sleep Research, 4, 4–14.
 DOI